When building apps or websites, follow these practices for professional-quality output.

 These are about ten lines of code in total.
 For multiplayer apps, also read the URL-param test mode pattern in app-realtime - it turns a click-driven 2-client test into two passive page loads.

-2d-game- 2D games with Phaser (platformer, scroller, arcade, puzzle, endless runner)3d-engine- minimal 3D multiplayer template (Three.js + Rapier + Colyseus, no gameplay)3d-world- playable 3D multiplayer starter built on 3d-engine (obby, tycoon, simulator, PvP, shooter, etc.)app-development- Functions, database & APIapp-llm- AI/LLM service for your appapp-auth- User authentication (Sign in with Gipity)app-realtime- Real-time multiplayer rooms and WebSocketapp-image- Image generation (OpenAI, BFL/Flux, Gemini/Nano Banana)app-video- Video generation (Veo 3.1) and video understanding (Gemini)app-tts- Text-to-speech (ElevenLabs, OpenAI, Gemini - multi-speaker, 60+ languages)app-audio- Sound effects, music generation, and audio transcriptionapp-files- File uploads (presigned S3, up to 30GB, progress tracking, thumbnails)
+web-ui-patterns- default Gipity look (theme tokens) + copy-paste web UI recipes (feeds, copy-to-clipboard)2d-game- 2D games with Phaser (platformer, scroller, arcade, puzzle, endless runner)3d-engine- minimal 3D multiplayer template (Three.js + Rapier + Gipity Realtime, no gameplay)3d-world- playable 3D multiplayer starter built on 3d-engine (obby, tycoon, simulator, PvP, shooter, etc.)app-development- Functions, database & APIapp-debugging- Debug a deployed app: page inspect/eval/screenshot, function logsapp-llm- AI/LLM service for your appapp-auth- User authentication (Sign in with Gipity)app-realtime- Real-time multiplayer rooms and WebSocketapp-image- Image generation (Gipity Image)app-video- Video generation and understanding (Gipity Video)app-tts- Text-to-speech (Gipity Speech - multi-speaker, 60+ languages)app-audio- Sound effects, music generation, and audio transcriptionapp-files- File uploads (Gipity Storage, up to 30GB, progress tracking, thumbnails)